Turkish delight: In popular culture

 Turkish delight features as the enchanted confection the White Witch uses to gain the loyalty of Edmund Pevensie in The Lion, the Witch and the Wardrobe (1950) by C. S. Lewis.
 Sales of Turkish delight rose following the theatrical release of the 2005 film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.

 Cultural significance

-Turkish delight holds deep cultural significance in Greece, Turkey, Iran, and across the Middle East and Eastern Europe.
+Turkish delight holds deep cultural significance in Greece, Turkey, Iran, and across the Middle East and the Balkans.
 It symbolizes hospitality, generosity, and celebration.
 In Turkey, lokum is a staple during festive occasions such as weddings, where it symbolizes sweetness and prosperity in the couples' life together.
 Similarly, during religious festivals like Eid al-Fitr and Eid al-Adha, it is exchanged as gifts among family and friends.
 In Greece, loukoumi is a symbol of hospitality and refinement.
 It is commonly served to guests alongside tea or coffee, representing warmth and respect for visitors.
-Lokum's sweet taste is often seen as a metaphor for the sweetness of life and relationships, making it a beloved symbol of joy and togetherness.